flokoe/bash-hackers-wiki/docs/howto/calculate-dc.md

 and you can evalute it with x: `dc <<< '[1 2+]xp'`.

 This is not that interesting until combined with registers.
-First, let\'s say we want to calculate the square of a number (don\'t forget to include `f` if you get lost!):
+First, let's say we want to calculate the square of a number (don\'t forget to include `f` if you get lost!):

     dc << EOF